ayoayco/scripts/README.md

 3\. update your .bashrc to add an alias for the parent command `scripts/ayo.sh`

+## Dependencies
+1. Typora - used as default editor for notes

 ## Scripts

 1. ayo - parent command, lists all available scripts or accepts parameters